Luxilon/RobloxJoin/README.md

 # RobloxJoin
 Instantly join users Roblox game.

-With this python script you can join a users Roblox game as soon as they join.
-This can be helpful to get into live streamed games.
-To use, run the tool and enter your roblox cookie and then the users username.
-This tool will wait until the user enters a game, as soon as the user joins a game it will launch roblox and join.
+With this python script you can join a users Roblox game as soon as they enter and is really useful to get into live streamed games.
+Run the tool and enter your roblox cookie and the users username. <b>RobloxJoin</b> will wait until the user enters a game and as soon as the user joins a game it will launch roblox and join.

 Dependencies
 =